soundpress/RulesOfNYC/docs/c26/index.rst

 VCP: The City Voluntary Cleanup Program administered by the Office of Environmental Remediation.BOA: The brownfield opportunity area.
 This is a program for area-wide brownfield and community planning managed by the New York State Department of State.N/A: not applicable.

 										1   Properties for which a grant is pursued can fall into only one type.
 The property type may change as conditions change.

-2   The grant administration contractor may reduce the grant amount to cover the cost of administration.

-3   Includes e-designation hazardous material sites and restrictive declaration hazardous material sites that are enrolled in the VCP.
+										2   Includes e-designation hazardous material sites and restrictive declaration hazardous material sites that are enrolled in the VCP.

-4   Grants shall not be reduced to cover the cost of grant administration.

-5   This property type includes e-designation hazardous material sites and restrictive declaration hazardous materials sites that are also preferred community development projects and enrolled in the VCP.
+										3   This property type includes e-designation hazardous material sites and restrictive declaration hazardous materials sites that are also preferred community development projects and enrolled in the VCP.

-6   A BOA grant recipient with an executed state assistance contract by definition also has an approved work program.
+										4   A BOA grant recipient with an executed state assistance contract by definition also has an approved work program.
 A BOA grant recipient is eligible for local match grants both for step 1 and step 2 of the BOA program.
 A place-based community planning area with an agreement with the Office is eligible for a $25,000 BOA local match grant.

-7   Limit includes all proceeds from pre-development grant.
+										5   Limit includes all proceeds from pre-development grant.

-8   Limit includes all proceeds from the pre- development grant and the environmental investigation grant.
+										6   Limit includes all proceeds from the pre-development grant and the environmental investigation grant.
 The grant amount reflects reduced funding of the BIG program.
 Projects that were enrolled in the city voluntary program by April 2013 receive larger BIG grant awards.

-9   A not for profit developer of a preferred community development project, or a developer of a residential building where 100% of the units are affordable, is eligible for a $50,000 cleanup grant, which includes all proceeds of the predevelopment and environmental investigation grants.
+										7   A not for profit developer of a preferred community development project, or a developer of a residential building where 100% of the units are affordable, is eligible for a $50,000 cleanup grant, which includes all proceeds of the predevelopment and environmental investigation grants.

-10   A not for profit developer of a preferred community development project which is a BOA strategic site is eligible for a $50,000 cleanup grant, which includes all proceeds from the pre-development and environmental investigation grants.
+										8   A not for profit developer of a preferred community development project which is a BOA strategic site is eligible for a $50,000 cleanup grant, which includes all proceeds from the pre-development and environmental investigation grants.

-11   For e-designation hazardous material sites and restrictive declaration hazardous material sites that are remediated pursuant to an Office-approved remedial work plan.
+										9   For e-designation hazardous material sites and restrictive declaration hazardous material sites that are remediated pursuant to an Office-approved remedial work plan.
 The grant amount reflects the reduced funding of the BIG program.
 Projects that received a notice of satisfaction by April 2013 receive a larger BIG grant award.

-12   Limit includes all proceeds from the pre-development grant, environmental investigation grant and cleanup grant.
+										10   Limit includes all proceeds from the pre-development grant, environmental investigation grant and cleanup grant.
 The grant amount reflects reduced funding of the BIG program.
 Projects that were enrolled in the city voluntary cleanup program by April 2013 receive larger BIG grant awards.

-13   Limit includes all proceeds from the City pre-enrollment grant.
+										11   Limit includes all proceeds from the City pre-enrollment grant.
 If a City-supported affordable housing or industrial project is enrolled in the City voluntary cleanup program, the project would be eligible for a $50,000 cleanup grant.

-14   Technical assistance grants for preferred community development projects are limited to not-for-profit developers.
+										12   Technical assistance grants for preferred community development projects are limited to not-for-profit developers.

-15   The grant pays for technical assistance with development of a BOA program application or, for a place-based community planning area, services and consultation in planning for the re-use of a development site.
+										13   The grant pays for technical assistance with development of a BOA program application or, for a place-based community planning area, services and consultation in planning for the re-use of a development site.

-16   The maximum grant for a not-for-profit developer of a preferred community development project is $77,000.
+										14   The maximum grant for a not-for-profit developer of a preferred community development project is $82,000.

-17   The maximum grant for a not-for-profit developer of a BOA strategic site or a strategic site of a place-based brownfield community planning organization recognized by the Office is $87,000.
+										15   The maximum grant for a not-for-profit developer of a BOA strategic site or a strategic site of a place-based brownfield community planning organization recognized by the Office is $92,000.